Kernel-Dirichlet/AcceleRAG/README.md

 - Dynamically adjust search parameters for best performance
 - Implement hybrid search strategies when beneficial
 - Optimize retrieval based on query patterns
-- Self-improve through feedback loops
+- Self-improve through metacognitive feedback loops

 The framework handles all the coordination between components, so you can focus on implementing your custom retrieval logic.